 The estate administration tax is calculated on the total value of the estate.
 For example, for an estate valued at $240,000 the tax would be calculated as follows:

-Conditions: Legal fees quoted above are for the work involved with a standard Will with Powers of Attorney.
+Conditions: Legal fees quoted above are for the work involved with a standard Will, Power of Attorney, Advance Directive, and Representation Agreement.
 For individuals with sophisticated or complex estates, more than one Will maybe necessary, a Primary and Secondary Will, to minimize estate administration taxes payable by your estate.
 The fees quoted above do not include Estate or Tax planning.
 Fees are subject to change based on market conditions without notice.
 Legal fees quoted do not included unforeseen complications that may arise.
 Should unforeseen complications arise you will be notified, hourly rates start at $300.00/hour.